 /var/www, so the certificate should be placed there.
 You may request or import a certificate to this location by prefixing every

 sudo HOME=/var/www -u www-data.
 If you can see the certificate with

 sudo HOME=/var/www -u www-data ndnsec list -c, it is installed correctly.

-- The HomeCam camera web app requests the web server to provide a signed prefix registration command AJAX.
+- The HomeCam camera web app asks the web server via AJAX for a signed prefix registration command.

 A PHP script on the web server invokes

 register-prefix-cmdcommand with appropriate arguments.